 WHY ARE YOU DOING IT?

-In a topsy-turvy world, I’m endeavouring to share a good news story and to shine a light on the greatness of others — in this case, the lifeboat volunteers around our shores.
+In a topsy-turvy world, I endeavoured to share a good news story and to shine a light on the greatness of others — in this case, the lifeboat volunteers around our shores.

-I’m doing something I believe in, following my heart and turning my childhood passions for photography and the RNLI into a meaningful, engaging and life-enriching body of work for all to enjoy.
+I did something I believed in, following my heart and turning my childhood passions for photography and the RNLI into a meaningful, engaging and life-enriching body of work for all to enjoy.

 Click here for further reading

-Yes, it certainly has!
+Yes, it certainly did!
 Click here for the public post I wrote at the time.

 You can now also find the video I originally posted from Dart (my 150th station) on the Films page in the Members’ Area.

-The last station I visited was Barrow in April 2022.
+The final station I visited was Barrow in April 2022.

 WHAT’S YOUR NORMAL JOB?